 - Stay disciplined and consistent.

-Print the syllabus of NEET and keep it with you till the exam.
+1. Print the syllabus of NEET and keep it with you till the exam

-One of the first thing when starting NEET preparation is to know and print the syllabus of NEET.
+One of the first things when starting NEET preparation is to know and print the syllabus of NEET.
 It contains the topics from class 11 and 12.
 It may look humongous to see the full syllabus at first glance but don’t worry it’s a gradual process of learning, step by step, topic by topic, question by question, to complete the syllabus in 2 years.

 During the course of the preparation, you are advised to have a quick scan at the syllabus and look out for any missing topics.
 If a topic is not covered, you can discuss the same with the teacher in the class.

-Choose the books and material required for NEET preparation.
+2. Choose the books and material required for NEET preparation

-If you have joined a coaching then your study material is more than enough to cover the syllabus.
+If you join a coaching then your study material is more than enough to cover the syllabus.
 It will have all the theory and questions according to NEET level.
 In books, NCERT is recommended for Biology and Chemistry.
 If required, see the reference books for NEET.

-Identify your best study times and make a timetable accordingly.
+3. Identify your best study times and make a timetable accordingly

 When do you feel the most active?
 Study as per your strength and comfort level.
 Morning or night study really doesn’t matter as long as you are achieving your set targets.
 You can try to study at various times during the day, morning and evening.
 Soon you’ll get to know the best time to study that gives you fruitful results.
 Then make a timetable and stick to it religiously.

-Remove all unnecessary distractions and make a habit of studying every day at the same time.
+4. Remove all unnecessary distractions and make a habit of studying every day at the same time

 You should study with full concentration whenever you study.
 Remove all unnecessary distractions.
 If you are studying 5-6 hours daily apart from coaching, you are doing good.
 Rest depends on your capability on how fast you learn things.
 Make sure you achieve your daily or weekly targets.